Standard Visitor visa

 Short-term study for visitors

-As of 1 December 2020, short term study is permitted under the standard visitor route.
+Short term study is permitted under the standard visitor route.

 Students who need to consider this visa route are usually:

-- on a short course, like an English Language course
+- on a short course, like an English language course

 - taking distance-learning modules